yiptool/yip/README_LAYOUT.md

   * `horz`: use horizontal scale ratio.
   * `vert`: use vertical scale ratio.
   * `avg`: use an average of horizontal and vertical scale ratio.

+### Alignment

+When scaling is applied to the widget and scale mode is not `default`, widget size will differ from the size of the area allocated for it.
+In this case, position of the widget inside of this area can be specified with the `align` attribute.

+Alignment is a comma-separated list of one or more of the following values:

+  * `hcenter`: center widget horizontally.
+  * `left`: bind left side of the widget to the left side of the allocated area.
+  * `right`: bind right side of the widget to the right side of the allocated area.
+  * `vcenter`: center widget vertically.
+  * `top`: bind top side of the widget to the top side of the allocated area.
+  * `bottom`: bind bottom side of the widget to the bottom side of the allocated area.

+Also the following shortcuts are available:

+  * `center` is the same as `vcenter,hcenter`
+  * `tl` is the same as `top,left`
+  * `bl` is the same as `bottom,left`
+  * `tr` is the same as `top,right`
+  * `br` is the same as `bottom,right`